saumitraj/pythonforschool/conceptual_notes.md

  will yield the output [10, 40, 3.14, 'Cat', 'Dog', 'Parrot', 'Tiger']

 Strings in Python also support slicing function and work in a similar manner.
 However, ** strings in python are immutable i.e. they cannot be changed and any change to a string results in the creation of a new string! ** In lists, values *can* be changed in place.
 Slicing, of course, results in creation of new lists.
+Strings can be created using single, double or even triple quotes!
+E.g.,

+`city = 'Pune' `

+is the same as

+`city = "Pune"`

+and

+`city = '''Pune'''`

+While creating a string with a single or double quote and if one needs to add a quote within the string itself, one uses the escape sequence:

+`name_of_a_book = 'The "Hitchhiker\'s" guide to the Galaxy'`

+or

+`name_of_a_book = "The \"Hitchhiker's\" guide to the Galaxy'`

+Using triple quote is a convinient way to avoid escape sequences!

+`name_of_a_book = '''The "Hitchhiker's" guide to the Galaxy'`

+#Numpy and Matplotlib